 Carbon Dioxide Fire Extinguisher labelling is BLACK

-These are specialised extinguishers for the use with fat or oil based fires often associated with kitchens.
+These are specialised extinguishers for use with fat or oil-based fires often associated with kitchens.

 Wet Chemical Fire Extinguisher labelling is ORANGE/YELLOW